anymouscvpr/anymouscvpr.github.io/README.md

 | MSE                    |    1/8                  | 30        |
 | time(s)                |    1/8                  | 30        |

   Quantitative comparison was also performed.
+As can be seen from the above table, our method is not only practical and simple, but also maintains a good reconstruction performance, which provides a new idea for spectral image coding and acquisition.

 # Network structure (#R4)
 ![image](https://github.com/anymouscvpr/anymouscvpr.github.io/blob/master/network.jpg)